 - More hosting options: DreamHost offers more WordPress-centric hosting options, including WordPress hosting, managed WordPress hosting, and WooCommerce hosting.
 Unlike SiteGround, DreamHost offers VPS hosting as well.

 - Automatic WordPress updates: DreamHost offers automatic updates so you can have peace of mind knowing your hosting is in safe hands.

 By comparison, we believe SiteGround offers more advanced hosting features thanks to their Geeky features and unique caching options.

 SiteGround vs. DreamHost – Support and Documentation

 DreamHost only offers support via live chat during 5am – 10pm PST, 7 days a week.
 Although call back requests are available, you’ll have to subscribe to it separately either by making a one-off payment or purchasing a monthly subscription.

 |SiteGround||$3.95 /mo.||$3.95 /mo.||$42/ year||$80.00 / mo.||$269.00 / mo.|

 |DreamHost||$2.59 /mo.||$2.59 /mo.||-||-||$169.00 / mo.|

-DreamHost offers huge discount on their introductory plans to first-time users.
-By comparison, DreamHost plans are cheaper than that of SiteGround.
+DreamHost offers huge discounts on their introductory plans to first-time users.
+Overall, DreamHost’s plans are far cheaper than SiteGround’s.